 Getting people and goods and services to their ultimate destination requires a fine-grained approach in the urban landscape.
-Where these modes and services can be automated to minimize the risk of mistakes results in a safer environment.
-This can be accomplished through:
+Automated modes and services have the potential to minimize the risk of mistakes resulting in a safer environment.
+Technology and actions include:

-- Autonomous Vehicles, Micro mobility, Drones - Vehicle-to-Vehicle (V2V) and Vehicle-to Infrastructure (V2I) interconnection and interaction - Continue to work with tech companies and organizations to pioneer autonomous vehicle testing and adoption to improve safety. - Enact ordinances and enabling legislation that balance the needs of technology service providers and societal expectations.
+- Autonomous Vehicles, Micro mobility - Vehicle-to-Vehicle (V2V) and Vehicle-to Infrastructure (V2I) interconnection and interaction - Working with tech companies and organizations to pioneer autonomous vehicle testing and adoption to improve safety while protecting privacy. - Enact ordinances and enabling legislation that balance the needs of technology service providers and societal expectations. - Pursuing vehicle automation and micro mobility adoption as a complement to rather than in replacement of improved public transportation and active transportation, with the goals of reduced VMT and risk of collisions.